linear-mcp-server

 Integration with MCP Clients

 This server is designed to work with MCP-compatible clients.
-The server communicates via stdio transport and provides five main tools:
+The server communicates via stdio transport and provides nine main tools:

 • search_issues - Search and filter Linear issues with enhanced team/project information